ewape/gulp-boilerplate/README.md

 - `autoprefixerOptions` Autoprefixer options
 - `paths` project directory structure

-bower.json:
-- `overrides` overrides defaults from dependency package bower.json.
-Here you can explicitly set what files will be included in ./lib directory by $ gulp bower task.

 font.list
 This file is used by [gulp-google-webfonts](https://github.com/battlesnake/gulp-google-webfonts) to download .woff files from [Google Fonts](https://fonts.google.com/) and update @font-face declarations in ./src/scss/modules/_fonts.scss.